JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 A multiplatform project consists of three types of modules:

-  * A _common_ module contains code that is not specific to any platform, as well as declarations of platform-dependent APIs.
+  * A _common_ module contains code that is not specific to any platform, as well as declarations without implementation of platform-dependent APIs.
 Those declarations allow common code to depend on platform-specific implementations.
   * A _platform_ module contains implementations of platform-dependent declarations in the common module for a specific platform, as well as other platform-dependent code.
 A platform module is always an implementation of a single common module.